U.S. charges former manager of European oil firm over graft in Ecuador

 (Reuters) - The U.S. Justice Department has charged a former manager of a European oil trading firm with paying bribes of $870,000 to help win a contract from Ecuador’s state-run oil firm.

-In exchange, the former manager, Javier Aguilar, helped the firm secure contracts to buy about $300 million in fuel oil from Ecuador’s state-owned oil company Petroecuador, the DoJ said on Tuesday.
+In exchange, the former manager, Javier Aguilar, helped the firm secure contracts to buy about $300 million in fuel oil from Ecuador's state-owned oil company Petroecuador, the Justice Department said on Tuesday. bit.ly/3mLKK9G

 “The oil trading firm paid two intermediaries $1.4 million for their efforts to secretly bribe the government officials,” it said in a statement.

-The scheme made use of U.S. and offshore bank accounts, with $870,000 of the funds going to pay the bribes to the Ecuadorian officials, the DoJ added.
+The scheme made use of U.S. and offshore bank accounts, with $870,000 of the funds going to pay the bribes to the Ecuadorian officials, the Justice Department added.

+Aguilar worked as a manager and oil trader in Houston for a U.S. subsidiary of a European energy trading company, according to court documents.

 The indictment does not name the company, but Bloomberg News reported, citing an unnamed person, that it was Aguilar's former employer, Vitol Group. bloom.bg/2ZVPqzZ

-In an emailed statement to Reuters, Aguilar’s lawyer, Alexander Spiro, denied the accusations but did not respond to a query whether he had worked for Vitol.
+In an emailed statement to Reuters, Aguilar’s lawyer, Alexander Spiro, denied the accusations but did not respond to a query as to whether he had worked for Vitol.

+Vitol said it was aware of charges being brought against an individual relating to business with PetroEcuador and was cooperating with authorities.

 If convicted, Aguilar faces a maximum jail sentence of 20 years.

-The DoJ accused Aguilar of concealing the bribery proceeds through false agreements to be executed with so-called consultants in the United States.
+The Justice Department accused Aguilar of concealing the bribery proceeds through false agreements to be executed with so-called consultants in the United States.

 The case is the latest of a series in the United States and in Brazil against the world’s largest independent oil trader.